 The mother ship Mayas Dugong will meet the group at Farquhar where anglers and their gear are transferred via tender boats.
-It is a six hour sail from Farquhar to Providence and in the time the guides will help you set up your kit and check it.
+It is a six hour sail from Farquhar to Providence and in that time the guides will help you set up and check your kit.

 Providence Atoll consists of two Islands, Providence North and Cerf Island.
 These are surrounded and separated by vast sandbanks, flats and channels offering adventurous anglers a hugely diverse array of fishing scenarios.
-The atoll is 55 km long and 14 km wide offering some 345 square km of fishing.
-Providence offers superb flats fishing for bonefish, Indo-Pacific permit, giant trevally, barracuda, milkfish, triggerfish as well as the soon to be infamous bumphead parrotfish, and countless other species.
+The atoll is 55km long and 14km wide offering some 345sq km of fishing.
+Providence offers superb flats fishing for bonefish, Indo-Pacific permit, giant trevally, barracuda, milkfish, triggerfish as well as bumphead parrotfish, and countless other species.

 The populations of large bonefish feed to the rhythm of the tides.
 They move to the shoreline on the ebb, and spread out onto the far reaches of the flats on the flood.
-On both North and Surf Islands bonefish of 10 lbs and over have been landed.
-The GT fishing can be equally exciting with one notable afternoon session, where a group of anglers caught as many as 35 GT’s in a few hours.
-On one occasion an unfortunate angler had his fly rod bitten in half by an 8ft Barracuda.
+On both North and Surf Islands bonefish of 10lb and over have been landed.
+The GT fishing can be equally exciting with one notable afternoon session, where a group of anglers caught as many as 35 GTs in a few hours.
+On one occasion an unfortunate angler had his fly rod bitten in half by an 8ft barracuda.

-So to say that it is wild place must be an understatement.
+To say that it is wild place is an understatement.
 Providence is an unbelievable destination and is one of the last truly unspoilt fishing destinations left on planet earth.
-Providence’s bluewater fly fishing can be equally spectacular, with large numbers of sailfish, dogtooth tuna, yellowfin tuna and wahoo are often found just off the reef edge, allowing anglers the opportunity to take a break from fishing the flats whilst still standing an excellent chance of landing a trophy pelagic.
+Providence’s bluewater fly fishing can be equally spectacular, with large numbers of sailfish, dogtooth tuna, yellowfin tuna and wahoo often found just off the reef edge, allowing anglers the opportunity to take a break from fishing the flats whilst still standing an excellent chance of landing a trophy pelagic.

 Accommodation is on board the Mayas Dugong, an ex-research vessel which has been upgraded and modified into a mother ship catering for long range fly fishing expeditions.